-Step 4: When the magnet on the MAGNA-FINDER® Xact

-locating device is pointing straight towards the hole in the base of the MAGNA-FINDER® Xact locating device, then the MAGNA-SITE® injection site has been located.

-Step 5: With the magnet of the MAGNA-FINDER® Xact centered in the MAGNA-SITE® injection site, gently press the MAGNA-FINDER® Xact into the skin covering the injection site.
-The protrusions on the underside of the MAGNA-FINDER® Xact will leave temporary indentations in the skin when the device is lifted.
-The injection site is located in the center of the circle created by the indentations (Figure 3).

-As an alternative to the procedure described above, a mark may be made with an ink pen in each of the four notches around the anterior perimeter of the base (Reference Figure 4).
+- Step 4: When the magnet on the MAGNA-FINDER® Xact locating device is pointing straight towards the hole in the base of the MAGNA-FINDER® Xact locating device, then the MAGNA-SITE® injection site has been located. - Step 5: With the magnet of the MAGNA-FINDER® Xact centered in the MAGNA-SITE® injection site, make a mark with an ink pen in each of the four notches around the anterior perimeter of the base (Reference Figure 3).
 After all four marks have been made, lift the device away from the patient.
 Using the same pen, carefully connect the opposing dots with a line, creating an injection "crosshair".
-Then make a clear mark at the point where the two perpendicular lines intersect.
+Then make a clear mark atthepoint wherethe two perpendicular lines intersect.
 This point is the exact location of the MAGNA-SITE® injection site.